Last Updated on August 19, 2021 by Natalia

 Travel insurance – One of our top tips for travelling Sri Lanka is to get travel insurance.
 You may think of it as an unnecessary cost, but travel insurance is quite affordable in comparison to the prospect of huge medical bills that you’ll have to pay yourself if you don’t have cover.

-We’ve both been hospitalised on our travels, but thanks to travel insurance we’ve saved of dollars on medical bills as we were covered.
+We’ve both been hospitalised on our travels, but thanks to travel insurance we’ve saved of dollars on medical bills as we were covered, which is why we consider this a holiday essential for Sri Lanka as well as any country you visit.
 You may think you can save a bit of money by not paying for insurance, but if something goes wrong you’ll end up spending a lot more than the insurance would have cost you!